 Three Forms of Serious Play

 Picturing your organization as a playing field with players and pawns creates the urgency to become an active player.
 It is a real challenge for most people to understand the game they play, yet awareness is necessary before you can contribute sensibly.
 Continuous improvement, via Lean, Agile or other ways implies changes in tactics of the game.
 You may experience these changes as obstacles to your personal goals, or you can learn how to play the game from the bigger picture and align personal goals to reach success.
 This counts for individuals as well as organizations.
 Drawing near to each other and cooperate on the basis of trust and empowerment turns the game into a play for all.
 Because everybody is involved in the game: as a player or as a pawn.
 If you are not sure of your skills, come join us and learn how to play successfully!

 Picturing your organization as a playing field with players and pawns creates the urgency to become an active player.

 The three main ways game-thinking can impact you and your organization are serious gaming, gamification, and game-based learning.
 They guide your path from undesired control to the desired amount of freedom and motivation at work.

 - Serious gaming translates parts of reality into a game.
 Elements, roles, and attributes help players recognize their own behavior while exploring new behavior.
 Playing a serious game offers trust in future successes, shortening the feedback loop, zooming in on different parts of reality that need clarification, and learning about new ways of working safely without consequences.
 You are invited to experiment and make mistakes!

-- Game based learning enhances current learning formats by incorporating the newest insights about how our brain works.
+- Game-based learning enhances current learning formats by incorporating the newest insights into how our brain works.
 In fact, game elements and interactive learning have always worked well to convey knowledge and alter the behavior of individuals and groups.

 Think Like a Game Designer